elithrar/octocamp/source/about/index.markdown

 ### Who am I?

 I'm Matt.
 I work as an ICT Engineer & sometimes-photographer.
 I'm big on travel, food, books & landscapes, so you'll see a lot of those things on this blog.
-I've also experience in web design, development and network security (just to round things out).
+I've also experience in web design, hosted services and network security (just to round things out).

 ### What do I use?

 I started with a Nikon D80, sold my 5D Mark II some time ago, dabbled with a Panasonic GF1 and now shoot exclusively with a [Fuji X100](http://www.amazon.com/gp/product/B0043RS864/ref=as_li_ss_tl?ie=UTF8&tag=eatsleeprepea-20).
 It's small, it doesn't need a dedicated bag, has full manual controls and the 35mm effective field-of-view is spot on for how I like to frame shots.
 Everything else is superfluous—I'd rather take photographs than worry about more lenses or extra bodies.

-I also have a [Minolta Hi-Matic 9](http://mattsclassiccameras.com/minolta_himatic_9.html) that I use on occasion, and am usually putting Fuji Pro 400H, Superia 200 & Ilford HP5 through it.
+I also have a couple of 35mm rangefinders (in varying states of repair) that I use on occasion, and am usually putting Fuji Pro 400H, Portra 160 or Ilford HP5 through them.

 ### Best way to contact me?